leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Why is my eye painful and blurry after cataract operation?
 - My eyesight is still not good after cataract surgery, do I need another operation?
 - Why is my eyesight hazy after cataract surgery?
-- My eye is painful and blurry after putting eyedrops, why is that so?
+- My eye is painful and blurry after putting [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}, why is that so?

 ## intent: cataract-postoperative-cornearefractive_140
 - What is a Yag capsulotomy and why do I need it?